UDC-GAC/ServerlessContainers/docs/deployment.md

 ### Passive

-services: **Structure Snapshoter, Database Snapshoter, Refeeder Snapshoter**
+Services: **Structure Snapshoter, Database Snapshoter, Refeeder Snapshoter**

-Regarding the passive microservices, the *Structure Snapshoter* in particular has to poll the containers via the *Container Scaler* service, which is deployed in all the infrastructure nodes that host containers.
+Regarding the passive microservices, the *Structure Snapshoter* in particular has to poll the containers via the *Container Scaler* service, which is deployed in all the infrastructure hosts that run containers.
-Because of this the latency of this microservice should also be small when interacting with the nodes.
+Because of this, the latency of this microservice should also be small when interacting with the nodes.

 ### Active

-services: **Guardian, Scaler**
+Services: **Guardian, Scaler**

-As with the *Structure Snapshoter* passive microservice, the *Scaler* also need to interact with the infrastructure nodes and their *Container Scaler* service, so the latency between the two should be kept low.
+As with the *Structure Snapshoter* passive microservice, the *Scaler* also need to interact with the infrastructure hosts and their *Container Scaler* service, so the latency between the two should be kept low.

 ### Other

-services: **Orchestrator, Container Scaler**
+Services: **Orchestrator, Container Scaler**

-When it comes to the remaining microservices, the Orchestrator should be placed near the *State Database*, as it may require to perform many database operations in a short amount of time, while the *Container Scaler* is **required** to be deployed on each infrastructure node that hosts containers.
+When it comes to the remaining microservices, the Orchestrator should be placed near the *State Database*, as it may require to perform many database operations in a short amount of time, while the *Container Scaler* is **required** to be deployed on each infrastructure host that runs containers.